4D modular flavor symmetric models inspired by higher dimensional theory: Examples in modular flavor models

 so as to realize realistic values of charged lepton mass ratios and neutrino mass squared differences.
 The obtained mixing angles are

-which are within $1\,\sigma$ error-bar of observed values \cite{Esteban:2020cvm}.
+which are within a $1\,\sigma$ error bar of observed values \cite{Esteban:2020cvm}.
 Thus, we can construct the modular flavor symmetric models, which are consistent with our scenario and can derive realistic results.

-Although the above model is one of simple models, we may be able to study other assignments consistent with our scenario.
+Although the above model is a simple model, we may be able to study other assignments consistent with our scenario.
 For example, we assign $A_4$ representations and modular weights to three generations of $e^c_i$ as ${\bf 1}$ (weight $-4$), ${\bf 1}''$ (weight $-8$), and ${\bf 1}'$ (weight $-4$), while we use the same assignment for $L_i$ and $H_d$.
 Then, the modular $A_4$ invariant superpotential can be written by

 We also set $\alpha_{\bf r}=\beta_{\bf r}=\gamma_{\bf r}=0$ except ${\bf r}=({\bf 3,1})$ of Eqs.\eqref{Y6} and \eqref{Y10}.
-By using proper values of parameters, we can realize the almost same results of the lepton masses and mixing angles as the previous model.
+By using proper values of the parameters, we can realize almost the same results of the lepton masses and mixing angles as the previous model.
 In this model, three generations of $e^c_i$ have two different modular weights, $-4$ and $-8$.
-Thus, these three generations may originate from not a single field $\Phi(x,y)$ in higher dimensional theory, but at least two fields $\Phi(x,y)$ and $\Phi'(x,y)$ where one field corresponds to the modular weight $-4$ and the other corresponds to the weight $-8$.
+Thus, these three generations may originate from not a single field $\Phi(x,y)$ in a higher dimensional theory, but at least two fields $\Phi(x,y)$ and $\Phi'(x,y)$ where one field corresponds to modular weight $-4$ and the other corresponds to weight $-8$.

 As another model, we assign three generations of $e^c_i$ as ${\bf 1}$ (weight $-4$), ${\bf 1}'$ (weight $-4$), and ${\bf 1}'$ (weight $-4$), while we use the same assignment for $L_i$ and $H_d$.
 Then, the modular $A_4$ invariant superpotential can be written by